mothur/mothur.github.io/_wiki/get.mimarkspackage.md

 ## Default Options

-You must provide a file, oligos or group file.
-Mothur uses the file, oligos and group file to extract your sample names.
+You must provide a file, oligos or group file. mothur uses the file, oligos and group file to extract your sample names.

     mothur > get.mimarkspackage(file=test.file)